 If Library staff are in the Office, please hand books directly to them.
 They can then return them on the system immediately, and put them out for shelving.
 Items awaiting shelving can be borrowed exactly as normal.

 If the Library Office is unstaffed, please return the books at the self-service desk, according to the instructions there.
 If you prefer, books can be left in the "Returned Books" cupboard beside the Library Office.
 In that case, please protect the book(s) with padded envelopes, or put rubber bands around them.
 Both envelopes and rubber bands are provided, and will help protect the books as they fall into the cupboard.
 The cupboard will be opened, and the books taken out and returned on the system, as soon as Library staff return to the Office.

-If you are returning DVDs or CDs it is best to hand them to staff, or leave them in the Library pigeonhole, since a falling copy of Kandel's "Principles of neural science" could probably sink a punt, never mind crack a DVD.
+If you are returning DVDs or CDs it is best to hand them to staff, or leave them in the Library pigeonhole at the Porters' Lodge, since a falling copy of Kandel's "Principles of neural science" could probably sink a punt, never mind crack a DVD.

 - Vacation borrowing